Google scares the crap out of me.

 Copyblogger and Neil Patel

-Copyblogger do it a little differently.
+Copyblogger does it a little differently.
 They use what is called ‘in text links’ to link relevant text out to their anchor content.

-The link above takes you to their ‘content marketing’ page I mentioned earlier.
+The link above takes you to the ‘content marketing’ page I mentioned earlier.